 Generally, adults in Gibraltar self-reported their mental health status to be good, with the majority of the adult population 'Never' feeling lonely or depressed.
-There were those who reported 'feeling lonely and isolated from others; and lacking companionship.
+They were those who reported to 'Often' or 'Always' feeling lonely, feel they lack companionship and often felt isolated from others.
 Those aged 65+ were the loneliest group.
-Anxiety was the highest self reported mental health issues followed by depression.
+Anxiety was the highest self-reported mental health issues followed by depression...
 Surprisingly, Covid did not significantly affect people's mental health however almost 40% of adults reported Covid affecting their romantic relationships.